Warning: Spoilers about Netflix's The Stranger finale ahead.

 However, things changed during The Stranger's search into the Prices.
 At the beginning of the finale, Christine tells Adam that her sleuthing led her to a shocking revelation: she is Adam’s biological sister (through many tragic twists and scandalous turns).
 Once Christine learned of that unexpected relation, she decided she had to help Adam rid his family of their worst secrets.
 That explains why she told Adam about Corinne’s faked pregnancy but did not extort him like most of her other victims.

 Unfortunately for the Prices, Corrine took the news as proof she had to turn in Tripp.
-Adam realises that is the reason Corrine never truly denies the pregnancy scam and is focused on figuring out how her husband ever learned about it.
+Adam realizes that is the reason Corrine never truly denies the pregnancy scam and is focused on figuring out how her husband ever learned about it.
 Her repeated explanation to Adam, “There’s more to this,” is referencing the entire hidden football club backstory.

 Although Adam, Christine, and Bob are all cogs in the wheel towards Corrine's death, none of them are to blame directly.
 That guilt belongs to her murderer Tripp — and that's why Adam kills him in the penultimate scene of The Stranger, starting a brand new set of lies.